Marthanda Varma (film): Production

-The film was produced by R. Sunder Raj under the banner of Shri Rajeswari Films and production of the film was started in 1931, during which the producer ignored the queries regarding the copyright of the novel related to adapting it to the film.
+The film was written and directed by P. V. Rao, while R. Sunder Raj, who also acted in the film, was producer.
+Cinematography was by Pandurang E. Naik (also written P. E. Nayik) The film was produced by Raj under the banner of Shri Rajeswari Films and production of the film was started in 1931, during which the producer ignored the queries regarding the copyright of the novel related to adapting it to the film.
+A. Devaraj was the film's editor.

 The film had title cards in English and Malayalam, some of which were taken from the original text.
 A few of the title cards and actions make reference to the Swadeshi movement.
 The film also featured with a seven-minute actual newsreel footage of temple procession of the late Sri.
-Chithira Thirunal Maharaja of Travancore.
+Chithira Thirunal, last Maharaja of Travancore.

 Release

 The movie was released through Shri Rajeswari Films in 1933 at Capitol theatre, Thiruvananthapuram of Thiruvithaankoor.
 The movie ran into copyright problems during its release with the publishers of the novel in that period, Kamalalaya Book Depot and was withdrawn from screenings after its opening day, following a court order marking the first copyright case in the Indian film industry and literature publishing of Kerala.
-The print of film was under the custody of Kamalalaya Book Depot until 1974, when the National Film Archive of India negotiated and acquired the same.
+The print of film was under the custody of Kamalalaya Book Depot until 1974, when the National Film Archive of India negotiated and acquired it.

-Apparently, this film also contain the first lip kiss of Indian Cinema.
+This film is said to show the first lip kiss of Indian cinema.

-A print of film, which is the only silent film of south India fully available as of now is preserved at the National Film Archive of India (NFAI), Pune.
-The film was reportedly shown at the 1994 Film Festival of Kerala.
-In 2011, this film was screened at the "Filka" International film festival in Thiruvananthapuram.
+A print of film, which as of 2001 was the only silent film of south India fully available, is preserved at the National Film Archive of India in Pune.
+The film was shown at the 1994 Film Festival of Kerala.
+In 2011, it was screened at the Filka International Film Festival in Thiruvananthapuram.